-term deaths (2/20)13 were observed in male and female rats exposed to 8 mg/kg-day RDX; the incidences of both convulsions and pre-term deaths were higher in dose groups with greater exposures.
+The 90-day Crouse et al. (2006) study provides the most detailed information on the relationship between convulsions and mortality (see Appendix C, Table C-10 for additional information on evidence of mortality associated with RDX exposure).
+Convulsions (3/20) and preterm deaths (2/20) were observed in male and female rats exposed to 8 mg/kg-day RDX; the incidences of both convulsions and pre-term deaths were higher in dose groups with greater exposures.
 Investigators stated that nearly all observed pre-term deaths in rats exposed to the three higher doses (10, 12, and 15 mg/kg-day RDX) for 90 days were preceded by neurotoxic signs such as rearing behavior, tremors and convulsions; however, pre-term death did not occur in all animals that convulsed.
-Some uncertainty exists in that convulsions were not typically observed during a functional observational battery (FOB) test conducted after exposure, likely due to the time needed to complete exposures prior to beginning behavioral testing.
-Of the 100 RDX-treated rats in the Crouse et al. (2006) study, convulsions were documented in 34 male and female rats across the five dose groups (with convulsions initially observed anywhere from day 7 to 87); based on additional information provided as a memorandum by study investigators (Johnson, 2015a), 26 of these 34 rats (76%) survived to the end of the 90-day study.
+Convulsions were not typically observed during a functional observational battery (FOB) test conducted after exposure, possibly due to the time needed to complete exposures prior to beginning behavioral testing (convulsions typically occurred shortly after dosing).
+Of the 100 RDX-treated rats in the Crouse et al. (2006) study, convulsions were documented in 34 male and female rats across the five dose groups (with convulsions initially observed anywhere from day 7 to 87); based on additional information provided as a memorandum by study investigators (Johnson, 2015a), 26 of these 34 rats (76%) survived to the end of the 90day study.
 In general, higher doses of RDX were associated with fewer days of exposure before the first convulsion was observed.
 Of the eight rats that exhibited convulsions prior to pre-term death, convulsions were documented anywhere from the same day that the animal died to 8 weeks prior to death.
 Of the 26 rats that seized and survived to day 90, the first seizures were observed as early as day 10 and as late as day 87.
-Thus, while an increase in mortality was observed in the Crouse et al. (2006) study at the same dose as convulsions, the additional information provided by Johnson (2015a) do not show as clear a correspondence between convulsions (and other neurotoxic signs) and mortality.
+Thus, while an increase in mortality was observed in the Crouse et al. (2006) study at the same dose as convulsions, the additional information provided by Johnson (2015a) does not show as clear a correspondence between convulsions (and other neurotoxic signs) and mortality.
 Analysis of these data is limited to the extent that convulsions may have occurred at times when animals were not observed and therefore may be undercounted in the individual animal data; however, Johnson (2015a) noted that it is unlikely that seizure observations were missed, since seizures generally occurred soon after dosing.